500/6 Bizpoint 10

 1558: Between 1500 and 1558, Wiang Kum Kam was abandoned based on archeological and architectural evidences.

-1774: from that date, Wiang Kum Kam is resettled after the successful Thonburi invasion campaign with no visible traces mentioned of the old capital.
+1774: From that date, Wiang Kum Kam is resettled after the successful Thonburi invasion campaign with no visible traces mentioned of the old capital.

 1831: Catastrophic floods with more than 2 meters of water in the floodplain as well as possible further avulsions of the Ping river.